-I hope you enjoy this tasty soup.
-It’s certainly a comforting meal to come home to on a chilly fall evening!
-If you like this recipe, you may want to take a look at the unstuffed cabbage casserole.
+I hope you enjoy this tasty low carb soup.
+It's certainly a comforting meal to come home to on a chilly fall evening!
+If you like this recipe, you may want to take a look at my unstuffed cabbage casserole and stuffed pepper casserole.

 Easy Unstuffed Cabbage Soup Recipe

 - 2 packages Miracle Rice (7 ounces each) optional (or use riced cauliflower)